This post may contain affiliate links. Learn more.

-But aftershave is like medicine for your skin, for lack of a better description.
-It helps take care of issues such as razor cuts, burns, ingrown hairs, and you can find one that’s suitable for every skin type.
+See, the best aftershave is like medicine for your skin: it helps take care of razor cuts, burns, ingrown hairs, and the rest.

 First, a quick thought about aftershave, something that definitely will inform your buying decision.
 And the thought is this: an aftershave’s scent should be a small part of the equation when you’re shopping for the product that best suits you.